zuoranartemwing/MindustryExpansion/README.md

 ![Banner](assests/img/banner.png)

-Our Project is: `Turret Expansion`
+Our Project is: `Mindustry Expansion`
-Turret Expansion mod aim for extending the Mindustry turret content with various unique turret and as close as vanilla does.
+Mindustry Expansion mod aim for extending the Mindustry Expansion content with various unique Unit, Turret, Power Generator, Utility (like duct or convenyor and etc) and as close as vanilla does.

 **You can use Our code for free for personal use | Permission required for publication or sharing**